StatsThoughts/MT5763_project_2/README.md

 ### R Analysis
 For our analysis, we modeled the Height based on a linear model with covariates Girth and Volume.
 The code used for the analysis below is found [here](https://github.com/StatsThoughts/MT5763_project_2/blob/master/code/Example%20analysis.R).

-Firstly, we plotted the data and obtained the result shown below.
+Firstly, we plotted the data and obtained the result shown below to explore the relationships between variables in the dataset.

 ![fig 1](https://github.com/StatsThoughts/MT5763_project_2/blob/master/Plots/trees_plot.png)